ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 func (s service) GetUserByID(ctx context.Context, id int64) (*User, error) {
   s.logger.Info("I will never execute if I am nil")
 }
 ```

-The `New` function signature clearly communicates the expected service dependencies.

 ## How to use `context.Context` correctly